Self-Defence and the Prevention of Crime

 This guidance is particularly relevant to offences against the person and homicide, and prosecutors should refer to Offences against the Person, incorporating the charging standard, elsewhere in the legal guidance and Homicide, elsewhere in the legal guidance.

-In the context of cases involving the use of violence, the guiding principle is the preservation of the Rule of Law and the Queen's Peace.
+In the context of cases involving the use of violence, the guiding principle is the preservation of the Rule of Law and the King's Peace.

 When reviewing cases involving assertions of self-defence or action in the prevention of crime/preservation of property, prosecutors should be aware of the balance to be struck: